bldr-io/bldr/docs/blocks.rst

 This extension lets you run filesystem commands.

-This one needs some work, as not all of the commands are there.
+This one needs some work, as not all of the commands are there (mkdir, remove, touch, and dumpFile are).

 Some examples: